jarthurgross/website/construction/index.md

 ---
 layout: default
-title: How it's Made
+title: How it's made
 ---

-How it's Made
+How it's made
 =============

 This website is statically generated on my computer using [jekyll][jk] and